Codeman655/badclock/README.md

 will be hidden as a binary in `/usr/local/bin/lib` and spit out a forkbomb when the password has failed to trigger.
 It also traps several signals to be super annoying.

+#### Directions:

+# Make the binaries
+make

+# copy output binaries to their final destinations
+cp clock /usr/local/bin
+cp clocklib /usr/local/lib

+# set the service for your distro (systemd)

+Notes:
+The attack payload must be compiled on the attacking target